 He’s not wrong and after all, Karan Johar is the trusted source of gossip–not political takes, so maybe I should cut him some slack.
 However, this episode of Koffee with Karan is relatively gossip free.
 Given that the two stars are happily married and unquestionably successful, the most interesting thing for them to talk about is themselves.

-I’m sure you’ve all seen their wedding photos, even my non-Indian friends who I’ve shoved my Instagram feed in front of before screaming.
+You’ve probably all seen their wedding photos, even my non-Indian friends who I’ve taken hostage and shoved my Instagram feed in front of before screaming.
 Alia Bhatt recently got married to Ranbir Kapoor–the two most beloved nepotism babies of their generation and seeing their wedding photos made me, at the ripe age of twenty, want to get married.

 Ranveer Singh and Deepika Padukone have been married for a few years now but I still look forward to every comment they make on each other’s beautiful, gorgeous, stunning Instagram photos.

-Most other episodes of Koffee with Karan have often felt like an insider inappropriately prying into the personal lives of the actors in front of him–as if he doesn’t already know everything about them; this episode felt more like three friends hanging out and telling stories.
-In other words, it was like an elevated podcast.
+Most other episodes of Koffee with Karan have often felt like an insider inappropriately prying into the personal lives of the actors in front of him–as if he doesn’t already have access to them; this episode felt more like three friends hanging out and telling stories.
+In other words, it was like an elevated podcast?
 Elevated because I got to look at attractive Indian people–one of my favorite pastimes.

 Bollywood is similar to Hollywood in regards to nepotism but can be very different when it comes to parasocial relationships.
 Shah Rukh Khan famously has at least 10,000 fans waiting outside his house every single day with a fervor that I have rarely seen people feel for their own Gods.